Skip to content

-Data Security ConceptHomeowner associations, like most organizations, have adopted information technology for everything from accounting and bookkeeping to email and other forms of communication such as preparation of documents and presentations, etc. However, HOA board members and their management staff must recognize and address the inherent risks in modern electronic technology, especially data breaches & server hacks that compromise information the HOA is responsible for keeping private.
+HOA Data SecurityHomeowner associations (HOAs), like most organizations, have adopted information technology for everything from accounting and bookkeeping to email and other forms of communication to preparation of documents and presentations, etc. However, HOA board members and their management staff must recognize and address the risks inherent in modern electronic technology, especially data breaches & server hacks that compromise information the HOA is responsible for keeping private.

-Types/Levels of Data
+Types/levels of Data

 Not all information is equal.
 An HOA basically has three levels of information:

-1. Information suitable for the public, such as the HOA’s founding documents (articles of incorporation, CC&Rs, Bylaws), possibly marketing and promotional materials and HOA-sponsored events open to the general public.
+1. Information suitable for the public, such as the HOA’s founding documents (articles of incorporation, CC&Rs, by-laws), possibly marketing and promotional materials and HOA-sponsored events open to the general public.

 3. Information restricted to HOA board members and management; for example:

-• Minutes of executive session meetings
+1. Minutes of executive session meetings.

-• Board packets & management reports
+2. Board packets & management reports.

-• Disciplinary & collection activities
+3. Disciplinary & collection activities.

-• Email between/among board members
+4. Email between/among board members.

-• Contracts & other legal matters/documents
+5. Contracts & other legal matters/documents.

-• HOA employee personnel records
+6. HOA employee personnel records.

 Best Practices to Protect HOA Information